ably/sdk-api-reference/descriptions.md

 ## class ErrorInfo

-A generic Ably error object that contains an Ably-specific status code, and a generic status code.
+The `ErrorInfo` object is a generic Ably error object that contains an Ably-specific status code, and a generic status code.
 Errors returned from the Ably server are compatible with the `ErrorInfo` structure and should result in errors that inherit from `ErrorInfo`.

 ||| Spec | Description |
 |---|---|---|---|